The 2018 World Championships take place March 21 – 25 at the Mediolanum Forum in Milan, Italy.

 Alina Zagitova seems a sure bet to take the gold in her senior debut in Milan, but who will land on the other two steps of the podium?
 Kaetlyn Osmond has had the best season of her career to date and, after claiming bronze at the Games, she will be looking to close out the season with a silver lining.
 Japan’s Satoko Miyahara, who finished fourth at the Olympics, could also be in the mix to medal in Milan.

 This will be the final competition for Carolina Kostner, who would no doubt love to close out her career with one final World medal.
 However, Russia’s Maria Sotskova will be looking for redemption following her disappointing result at the Games as will Mirai Nagasu of the U.S. If her triple Axel holds up a podium finish could also be in the cards for her.

-Germany’s Aljona Savchenko and Bruno Massot, the only Olympic medalists who will compete in this discipline in Milan, will be chasing their first World title.
+Germany’s Aljona Savchenko and Bruno Massot, the only Olympic medalists who will compete in this discipline in Milan, will be chasing their first World title to close out their golden career, and it is unlikely that anyone or anything will get in their way.
+The duo dazzled at the Games and no doubt there will be an arena full of fans in Milan cheering this amiable duo on to gold.
 With the retirement of Canada’s Meagan Duhamel and Eric Radford and China’s Wenjing Sui and Cong Han forced to skip the competition as she recovers from a serious foot injury, there are two open steps on the podium.